DreamingDevs/learn-terraform-with-aws/docs/aws_setup.md

 > NOTE: The `config` file can be versioned through Git.

-Enter the following shared configuration which defined the AWS region and Terraform output format.
+Enter the following shared configuration which define the AWS region and Terraform output format.
+The configuration is tied to a `profile` which in below example is defined as `development`.

 ```
 [development]